-Empowerment Through Editing is an elective offered in the third Trimester for students who already took the foundational Thinking & Writing course and who wish to focus on writing effectively with greater sentence complexity and editing competencies.
+Empowerment Through Editing is an elective for PG students as well as students who have already completed the foundational Thinking & Writing course, and who wish to focus on writing effectively with greater sentence complexity and editing competencies.
 Through guided and self-paced practice on advanced grammar and sentence specialization, students learn how to identify adverb, adjective, and noun clauses, how to avoid making common mistakes associated with each type, and how to use the three types of complex sentences to express ideas in more polished ways.
 In addition, students develop stronger skills in varying transitional devices to create a structural flow more conducive to human communication while utilizing assistive technology.
 By developing the habit of logical thought organization and cultivating the sensitivity of sophisticated linguistic choices, students build their confidence in the overall quality of their written products as well as the power of their own voices.